Fourier Quasicrystals on $\mathbb R^n$: Preliminaries

 where $\alpha$ is represented by a sequence $\lambda_k,$ $\beta$ is represented by a sequence $\mu_k,$ and $\sigma$ ranges over all permutations of $\mathbb Z_+.$ We observe that the metric space $(\mathcal S(\mathbb C^n),d)$ is complete since every Cauchy sequence converges. \begin{remark} The restriction of $d$ to $\mathcal S_1(\mathbb C^n)$ is the Hausdorff distance explained in (\cite{munkres}, p.
 279, Exercise 7) \end{remark} For $x \in \mathbb R^n$ define the translation $\pi^x : \mathcal S(\mathbb C^n) \mapsto \mathcal S(\mathbb C^n)$ by

-Since these translation are isometries the dynamical system is uniformly equicontinuous.
-Following the logic used to analyze Bohr almost periodic functions in \ref{subsec2.4}, we define $\alpha$ to be Bohr almost periodic if for every $\epsilon >0$ the set of $\epsilon$-almost periods
+Since translations are isometries, the dynamical system is uniformly equicontinuous.
+Following the logic used to analyze Bohr almost periodic functions in Subsection \ref{subsec2.4}, we define $\alpha$ to be Bohr almost periodic if for every $\epsilon >0$ the set of $\epsilon$-almost periods